A Learning-Based Control Barrier Function for Car-Like Robots: Toward Less Conservative Collision Avoidance: Abstract

 \section{Abstract}

-We propose a learning-based \ac{cbf} to reduce conservatism in collision avoidance of car-like robots.
-Traditional CBFs often use Euclidean distance between robots' centers as safety margin, neglecting headings and simplifying geometries to circles.
-While this ensures smooth, differentiable safety functions required by CBFs, it can be overly conservative in tight environments.
-To address this limitation, we design a heading-aware safety margin that accounts for the robots' orientations, enabling a less conservative and more accurate estimation of safe regions.
-Since the function computing this safety margin is non-differentiable, we approximate it with a neural network to ensure differentiability and facilitate integration with CBFs.
-We describe how we achieve bounded learning error and incorporate the upper bound into the CBF to provide formal safety guarantees through forward invariance.
-We show that our CBF is a high-order CBF with relative degree two for a system with two robots whose dynamics are modeled by the nonlinear kinematic bicycle model.
-Experimental results in overtaking and bypassing scenarios reveal a \SI{33.5}{\percent} reduction in conservatism compared to traditional methods, while maintaining safety.
+We propose a learning-based \ac{cbf} to reduce conservatism in collision avoidance for car-like robots.
+Traditional \acp{cbf} often use the Euclidean distance between robots' centers as a safety margin, which neglects their headings and approximates their geometries as circles.
+Although this simplification meets the smoothness and differentiability requirements of \acp{cbf}, it may result in overly conservative behavior in dense environments.
+We address this by designing a safety margin that considers both the robot's heading and actual shape, thereby enabling a more precise estimation of safe regions.
+Because this safety margin is non-differentiable, we approximate it with a neural network to ensure differentiability.
+In addition, we propose a notion of relative dynamics that makes the learning process tractable.
+In a case study, we establish the theoretical foundation for applying this notion to a nonlinear kinematic bicycle model.
+Numerical experiments in overtaking and bypassing scenarios show that our approach reduces conservatism (e.g., requiring \SI{33.5}{\percent} less lateral space for bypassing) without incurring significant extra computation time.

 Code: \href{https://github.com/bassamlab/sigmarl}{ github.com/bassamlab/sigmarl}